-Public transport in London is not cheap, and if you’re on a budget it’s worth spending time to make sure you buy the cheapest ticket or pass for your visit.
+Public transport in London is not cheap.
+If you are on a budget, it’s worth spending time to make sure you buy the cheapest ticket or pass for your visit.

-You should never pay the full fare for tickets on any form of transport in London.
-The full-fare means buying a single ticket from an underground/train station ticket office or ticket machine.
-It’s cheaper to buy a pass or use another payment method.
+You should never pay the full cash fare for tickets on any form of transport in London.
+The full cash fare means buying a single paper ticket from an underground station ticket machine, either with cash or coins or with a debit/credit card.